iPad 6 Wi-Fi Left Speaker Replacement

 Step 42

-- Two big strips of tape are wrapped around the right antenna cable, hiding the tape on the left antenna cable.
+- You'll find two big pieces of tape wrapped around the right antenna cable, covering the tape on the left antenna cable.
+Time to get peeling!

-- Gently lift the tape away from the rear case.
+- Gently lift the tape off from the back case and move forward like a pro.

 Step 43

-- Slide a spudger under the left antenna cable—the connector that's chilling farthest from the iPad’s edge—and gently lift up to unplug that antenna cable connector.
+- Slide your spudger under the left antenna cable, grabbing the connector that's farthest from the iPad's edge.
+Give it a gentle lift to disconnect it smoothly.

 Tools Used